Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 Starts tethered to the centre and reduces charge.
 Once aggroed, stops reducing charge and tethers to its target instead, inflicting unstackable bleeding.\
 Has almost double the health of a Gyre, but dies on its own 32s after first tethering (10s after you stop sliding from Slam).

-- Aqua Burst: Proximity-based raidwide.
-Happens on death
+- Aqua Burst: Proximity-based raidwide that happens on death

 ### Water Jets